 Adding a fire pit can be an exciting addition to a landscape.
 It helps to create a space where family and friends can make memories while enjoying more time outdoors.
 Whether it’s roasting marshmallows with the kids or just gathering around the fire for some warmth on a chilly night, a fire pit helps to make a backyard landscape a destination.

 Krisjan Berzins, the owner of Kingstowne Lawn & Landscape, based in Alexandria, Virginia, says that it’s important to remember what may be a “pro” to one client could be a “con,” to another.
-This makes it critical that you discuss your clients’ wants and needs as well as their expectations.
+This makes it critical that you discuss your client’s wants and needs and expectations.